-The Lee Playwright in Residence, established in 2005, was the first of its kind among Canadian universities.
-It was made possible by a generous legacy endowment created by the Clifford E. Lee Foundation.
+The first of its kind among Canadian universities, the Lee Playwright in Residence program was made possible by a generous legacy endowment created by the Clifford E. Lee Foundation.
 The residency offers an opportunity for Canadian playwrights to devote time to their writing and to make a significant contribution to new play development within the university and professional theatre community in Edmonton.